 AWS Aurora Pricing

 The prices of any Amazon service will vary according to its geographic region.
-Let us consider the region as North Virginia to check the AWS Aurora pricing.
+Let us consider the region as North Virginia.

-Hope this tutorial on What is Amazon Aurora helps!
-In case you want to learn about other Amazon Databases, refer to our Amazon Databases Services tutorial that will give you a brief understanding of all major Database services provided by Amazon Web Services.
+Hope this tutorial on Amazon Aurora helps.
+In case you want to learn about other Amazon Databases, refer to our Amazon Databases Services tutorial that will give you a brief understanding of all the major database services provided by AWS.